bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML give description and meaning to the html text.
+You can organize your code by the different tags you use so that all developers will understand and know where content is located.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+One difference between display: block;, and display: inline; are that the display:inline aligns all the content in a straight line horizontally where as block displays all content vertically putting the next item under each other.

+Another difference is the area that both selectors have.
+Display inline takes up enough space to cram everything on one row. display Block takes up a much larger space displaying everything under the previous.

 3. What are the 4 areas of the box model?

+The four areas of the box model are " Content, Padding, Border, and Margin ".

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+The property align-items center works by centering the Items in the flexbox along the cross axis.

 5. Explain why git is valuable to a team of developers.

+Git is valuable because it provides a platform for large and small groups of developers to simultaneously work on a project.
+This works by having a Master branch meaning the main project.
+Developers can make child branches to implement new features, web pages, and make more efficient code.
+The Dev can then make a pull request to the master branch owner for the to pull their implementations and code into the report.
+This is very important because it helps teams function faster and be much more organized.
+Developers will also be able to go back into any point in time and "rollback" to a previous commit.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.